kimfranklin/narw_sonobuoys/README.md

     - it produces 'data/processed/proc_acou_photoid.rds' (saved in processed)

 Two data files in interim and four data files in processed should be produced

+### make deployment map
+- deployment map has all locations for all years and month that NOAA deployed a sonobuoy